Mahdi-Kriaa/food_sales_prediction/README.md

 ### Exploratory Data Analysis

-#### Exploratory Visiuals

-The exploratory visuals include the following plots:
+To explore the dataset the following plots were used:

     - a boxplot and histogram was visualized for each numeric datatype column.
     - a boxplot was visualized for each categorical column.